infogulch/ahk2-bigint/README.md

 * Be easy to use, straightforward, consistent, accurate, and fast
 * Ensure accuracy and validity through unit tests
 * ***Any*** base as input and output (given char list of course)
 * Include as many functions as possible & reasonable for an integer lib
+* Pure AHK(2) solution.
+Not rely on third-party extensions, binaries, dll, or web requests to Wolfram|Alpha.

 Change Requirements
 -------------------